JMGillum/melt-calculator/coins/README.md

     Ex: "canada_cent": NamedList(AN("Cent",["Cents"]), ["canada_nickel","canada_dime","canada_cents_20","canada_quarter","canada_half"]),

+Bullion coins should be handled separately from regular issue coins, and should have their own denomination.
+For example, the 1 oz Canadian maple leaf is technically of the Dollar denomination, since it has a face value of $50, however it is better to treat it as part of a bullion denomination.
+In this case, it is part of the Maple denomination.
+The CoinData object for the coin should still say it is of the Dollar denomination however.
+This bullion denomination must be of the type TaggedList (see taggedList.py for more information) instead of NamedList.
+This functions the same as a NamedList, but has an optional tag variable at the end, which should be set like:
+    tags=Tags.BULLION
+see tags.py for information about the tags.
+This is necessary so the coin can be filtered as bullion.

 These three variables need to be manually updated whenever changes occur.
 The next few can be updated using the helper.py script.